bishal099/country-list-with-nepali-name/README.md

 # country-list-with-nepali-name
-List of countries in json format that includes country name in english, nepali (devnagari)  and country abbreviation .
+List of countries in json format that includes country name in english, nepali (devnagari)  and country code .
 ****

 [